Developer-Autodesk/forge.learning/docs/environment/tools/net.md

 Any flavor of [Visual Studio](https://visualstudio.microsoft.com/vs/), this tutorial uses the **Community** edition.
 [Download the installer](https://visualstudio.microsoft.com/vs/) and follow the steps, make sure to select **ASP.NET and web development** and **.NET desktop development** (required for **Modify your models** tutorial).

-!> For a better experience, DO NOT use Visual code on this tutorial.
+!> For a better experience, DO NOT use Visual Studio Code on this tutorial.

 ![](_media/net/workloads_2019.png)